sgunadhya/blog/content/review/american_gods.md

 +++

- American Gods is a fantasy, Americana novel set in turn of the 21st century America.
+ American Gods is a fantasy, Americana novel set in the turn of the 21st century America.

 * Setting of the world
 =====================